SDP-09/cloud9-website/content/pages/evaluation.md

 | 60           | 10          | yes      |
 | 60           | 15          | yes      |

 As can be seen from this table, QR detection is quite reliant on angle and distance.
-The routine fonctions best when at a steep angle(looking at the code from above), and is close to the code.
+The routine functions best when at a steep angle(looking at the code from above), and is close to the code.
 This data was later used to inform decisions on how to angle the arm to best detect the QR codes.

 # Shortcomings and Attempted Solutions